pavopax/vanity/README.md

-... use the following code:
+... then use the following code:

 ```python